-- that a higher rate of interest after default may be an unenforceable penalty. - (b) There is generally no statutory right to interest on late payments in the common law provinces.
+that a higher rate of interest after default may be an unenforceable penalty.

+- (b) There is generally no statutory right to interest on late payments in the common law provinces.
 The ability to charge interest must be supported by a contract.
-In Québec, there may in certain circumstances be a statutory right to interest for late payments. - (c) All provinces provide a cooling off period for direct sales contracts (contracts that are negotiated other than at the seller's place of business).
-Certain provinces provide cooling off periods for various other types of consumer contracts as well. - (d) There is a wide array of cost of borrowing laws in Canada.
+In Québec, there may, in certain circumstances, be a statutory right to interest for late payments. - (c) All provinces provide a cooling off period for direct sales contracts (contracts that are negotiated other than at the seller's place of business).
+Certain provinces provide cooling off periods for various other types of consumer contracts as well. - (d) There is a wide array of 'cost of borrowing' laws in Canada.
 The failure to comply with cost of borrowing disclosure may lead to an inability to enforce the resulting receivable.
 In addition, class action laws have been liberalised in Canada in the past decade to make it easier for representative plaintiffs to assert claims on behalf of a class of affected consumers. - 1.3 Government Receivables.
 Where the receivables contract has been entered into with the government or a government agency, are there different requirements and laws that apply to the sale or collection of those receivables?

 Generally, receivables due from either the federal or a provincial government are not assignable unless certain procedural steps are taken under the Financial Administration Act (Canada) or analogous applicable provincial legislation.
+Certain tax rebates may be assigned under the Tax Rebate Discounting Act (Canada) or analogous applicable provincial legislation.